fread-ink/ebook-paginator/README.md

 Important:

-* Copy CSS into iframe document and wait for it to load
 * Also copy meta tags and inline styles into iframe document
 * Add option to inject CSS (by URI)
 * Detect doctype of document and ensure iframe document is the same?